parezvani/FireFly/docs/meeting-notes/script_prototype.md

 ## Presenter Notes
 - Keep the Need and Goal statement strong and memorized.
 - Do not frame the demo around a phone or app.
-- Do not name the controller hardware directly; say `controller node`, `onboard controller`, or `wireless link`.
+- Do not name the board model directly; say `ground-station controller`, `drone controller`, `MCU`, or `wireless link`.
 - Emphasize that this is a prototype test of one functional subsystem, not the full final deployment.

 ## Backup One-Liners for Q&A
-- "Why remove the phone/app stage?" -> "We simplified the prototype so we could test the computer-to-controller communication path more clearly and reduce demo risk."
+- "Why remove the phone/app stage?" -> "The revised schematic focuses on the computer, ground-station controller, and drone controller path so we can test the core wireless link more clearly and reduce demo risk."
 - "What does the blinking LED prove?" -> "It proves the remote node received the message and executed the expected action."
-- "What is working today?" -> "The end-to-end communication path and hardware response are working in the current prototype test."
+- "What is working today?" -> "The end-to-end path from computer to ground station, across the wireless link, to the drone-side hardware response is working in the current prototype test."
 - "What are you proving today?" -> "We are proving the communication architecture and the testing approach, not full flight operation."